duplxey/postgres-post/README.md

 ![Back4app App Postgress](https://i.ibb.co/hYmfbcY/back4app-postgress-app.png)

-Clicking on the "Add expense" button should redirect you to the form.
+Clicking on the "Add expense" button should redirect you to the expense add form.

+---
+---
+---

 #### Parse SDK